 The album’s opening gambit ‘Marry Me’ is a case in point; its glorious PET SHOP BOYS flavour and romantic layers of vocals masks a deep scepticism of the institution of marriage, while the lush backing and chugging electronic backbone carries an air of her compatriot SUSANNE SUNDFØR and the ‘Ten Love Songs’ album in particular.

-Kari Jahnsen took time out to chat to The Electricity Club about the genesis of the new FARAO album, Soviet synths and much more…
+Kari Jahnsen took time out to chat about the genesis of the new FARAO album, Soviet synths and much more…

 Prog pop, that’s a good way of describing your music…